vmware-samples/sddc-import-export-for-vmware-cloud-on-aws/README.md

 ### 1.4.7.
 Import vCenter

 To Import your vCenter server folder structure, set the import_vcenter_folders flag in config.ini to True.
+To Import your vCenter server catagories, set the import_vcenter_catagories flag in config.ini to True.
+To Import your vCenter server tags, set the import_vcenter_tags flag in config.ini to True.
 Then run the import command:

 ```
 python3 sddc_import_export.py -o import-vcenter